dotnet/upgrade-assistant/docs/design/Chem Integration.md

 - Identify what package the dependency came from
 - Update a project file to reference the NuGet package rather than a binary reference

 The expected UX for this will be to implement it as an extension that a user can opt into.
-As a user, in order to run the Chem integration, they will obtain the extension (ie `UpgradeAssitantChem.zip`) and then run as they normally would:
+As a user, in order to run the extension, they will obtain the extension (ie `UpgradeAssitant-Loose-Assembly-Identification.zip`) and then run as they normally would:

 ```
-upgrade-assistant some-project.vbproj --extension .\path\to\UpgradeAssistantChem.zip
+upgrade-assistant some-project.vbproj --extension .\path\to\UpgradeAssitant-Loose-Assembly-Identification.zip
 ```

 ### Decoupling the data